ahanba/hiatus/README.markdown

 Check Items
 ------
 + **Glossary**
-   When a glossary source term detected in the source segments, checks if corresponding glossary target term exists in the target segment.
+   When a glossary source term detected in the source segment, checks if corresponding glossary target term exists in the target segment.
 RegExp supported.
 + **Search Source or Target Text** (Defined as "monolingual")
-   Reads expressions from a list, and report errors if defined expressions found in the segments.
-You can choose which segment to detect (Source or Target segment).
+   Reads expressions from the list, and report errors if defined expressions found in a segment.
+You can choose which segment to search (source or target segment).
 RegExp supported.
 + **Inconsistency**
-   Checks inconsistencies in two way - Source -> Target & Target -> Source
+   Checks inconsistencies in two ways - Source -> Target & Target -> Source
 + **Numbers**
-   Detect numbers in Source but NOT in Target.
+   Detect numbers in source but NOT in target.
 + **TTX, XLZ, SDLXLIFF Tag Check**
-   Detect Missing or Added tags.
+   Detect missing or added tags.
 Cannot detect inline SDLXLIFF tags accurately.
 + **Length**
-   Length of Source and Target are different more/less than +/- 50%
+   Length of source and target are different more/less than +/- 50%
 + **Skipped Translation, Blank**
    Report errors if target segment is blank, or source and target segments are same.
 + **Alphanumeric Strings in Target but NOT in Source** (Defined as "unsourced")
-   Valid only when Target is non-Alphabet language.
+   Valid only when target is non-Alphabet language (i.e. Japanese, Chinese, Korean...).
 + **Alphanumeric Strings in Source but NOT in Target** (Defined as "unsourced_rev")
-   Valid only when Source is non-Alphabet language.
+   Valid only when source is non-Alphabet language (i.e. Japanese, Chinese, Korean...).
 + **Software**
-   Report Hotkey mismatches (i.e. &A, _A), missing/added variables (i.e. %s, %d), and ... at suffix.
+   Checks if hotkey (i.e. &A, _A), missing/added variables (i.e. %s, %d), and '...' at suffix (i.e. Save As...) are consistent between source and target.
 + **Spell**
    Spell check based on GNU Aspell library.